 You can find a property covenant in a contract of sale, but most commonly within a land’s certificate of title or in a separate document referenced within the title.
 But it isn’t a microscopic small-print trick that you aren’t supposed to see.
 Whoever creates a property covenant wants you to see it and know about it, so that you don’t break its restrictions.
 Your solicitor will pick up the details of a property covenant if it exists in a contract of sale or title certificate.
 They will be able to help you understand all the details of what can sometimes be quite a complex legal requirement.

 What types of property covenants are there?

 The most common form or property covenant is one that a developer will impose on their lots to benefit the entire development.
-These can extend or include a contractual constraint on how many buildings can be built within a lot as well as the structural/external materials allowable for the building.
+Also called a land covenant, these can extend or include a contractual constraint on how many buildings can be built on a lot as well as the structural/external materials allowed for the building.

 The benefit of a property covenant is to ensure the quality of all builds within a development/area.
 This often results in houses within a development adhering to a certain ‘look’ but also to a certain level of quality, ensuring the economic health of the entire development.

 Note: covenants are a private treaty.
 Councils do not create or monitor them.

 How long do property covenants last?

 Till the end of time.
 Many restrictive property covenants do not have an expiry date, unless the contract explicitly states one.
 You may read in a contract of sale that the covenant ‘runs with the land’, meaning that any new owner of burdened land under a restrictive property covenant will inherit the same restrictions upon signing the contract.